thejsway/thejsway/manuscript/chapter03.md

 ## What's a condition?

-Suppose we want to write a program that makes enter a number to the user, who then displays a message if the number is positive.
-Here the corresponding algorithm.
+Suppose we want to write a program that asks the user to enter a number and then displays a message if the number is positive.
+Here is the corresponding algorithm.

 ```text
 Enter a number